ktchu/STEAM-Garden/meanderings/2022-09-08-Bounds-on-Angles-and-Projections-Between-Blades.md

 * the norm of the projection of $\B{v}$ onto $\dual{U}$ is equal to
   $\norm{\B{v}} \sin \theta$.

-For blades with grade greater than 1, geometry is more complicated.
+For blades with grade greater than 1, the geometry is more complicated.
 In particular, we no longer have simple equality relationships between the angle a blade $\B{B}$ makes with a subspace $U$ and other geometric quantities – instead , we have simple _inequality_ relationships.
-In this note, we several bounds that are useful when examining the geometry of blade (and subspace) constructions.
+In this note, we identify and prove several bounds that are useful when examining the geometry of blade (and subspace) constructions.

 #### Key Results